qianyizh/ElasticReconstruction/README.txt

 The source code is released under MIT license.

-In general, you can do anything with the code for any purposes with proper attribution.
-If you do something interesting with the data, we'll be happy to know about it.
+In general, you can do anything with the code for any purposes, with proper attribution.
+If you do something interesting with the code, we'll be happy to know about it.
 Feel free to contact us: Qian-Yi Zhou (Qianyi.Zhou@gmail.com), Vladlen Koltun (vkoltun@gmail.com).